nicholaishaw/Crowdfunding_ETL/README.md

 # Extract, Transform, and Load Project

 ## Background

-In an effort to better organize crowdfunding data for a fictional company, I have been tasked with extracting the data from a company's csv file, cleaning the data, and loading it into a SQL database.
+A fictional company has asked me to better organize their crowdfunding data.
+This company keeps their data in excel but needs it to be cleaned and uploaded to a SQL database to make the data handling process more efficient and organized.
+I have been tasked with extracting the data from a company's csv file, cleaning the data, and loading it into a SQL database.
 Using python, I extracted the csv file into a pandas dataframe, transformed and cleaned the data for SQL readability using python functions, and loaded it into a SQL database.

-## Extract, Transform, and Load (ETL)
+## Extract, Transform, and Load (ETL) Process

 First, we needed to extract and trasnform the 'crowdfunding.xlsx' excel file to create a dataframe to have the following columns: